hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

     'brun':4 'chien':9 'dessus':7 'paress':10 'rapid':2 'renard':3 'saut':5
 **to_tsquery()**

-This function will accept a list of words that will be checked against the normalized vector we created with ``to_tsvector()``
+This function will accept a list of words as an argument.
+These words will be checked against the normalized vector we created with ``to_tsvector()``

 Example: